kherge-archive/Wisdom/README.md

 # Wisdom

-> This project has been deprecated in favor of [Wise](https://github.com/herrera-io/php-wise).
+> I am no longer maintaining this library.
+This project has been deprecated in favor of [Wise](https://github.com/herrera-io/php-wise).
 You can find the Silex service provider for Wise [here](https://github.com/herrera-io/php-silex-wise).
 If you would like to take over development of this project, please email me.

 [![Build Status](https://secure.travis-ci.org/kherge/Wisdom.png?branch=master)](http://travis-ci.org/kherge/Wisdom)